Networking

 • Try to listen actively rather than listening to respond – curiosity is an advantage

-• If you're not sure what to say, sometimes it can help to repeat the last phrase they said as if it's a question.
+• If you're not sure what to say, sometimes it can help to repeat the last thing they said, as if it were a question.
 This can give you time to think – and them a chance to elaborate

 • Follow through and help them keep in touch by sending a quick thank you email or LinkedIn message – read more on this and other tips in our student guest blog

-• If you follow up or gave them your details, they may search for you online – remember to manage your social media presence
+• If you follow up or give them your details, they may search for you online – remember to manage your social media presence

 • Don't expect to land a job out of a first interaction – building a network takes time, and longer-term professional relationships can be the most rewarding